Claims Processing Update as of January 28, 2026

 The two types of personal injury claims that are channeled to the PI Trust and for which the PI Claims Administrator is requesting that PI Claimants complete and submit the applicable PI Trust Claim Form are the Non-NAS Personal Injury Claims (“Non-NAS PI Claims”) and the Neonatal Abstinence Syndrome Personal Injury Claims (“NAS PI Claims”).
 More information on the two types of PI Claims can be found below and on the Non-NAS PI Claims Tab and the NAS PI Claims Tab.
-Capitalized words used herein but not defined shall have the meaning given to such words in the Plan
+Capitalized words used herein but not defined shall have the meaning given to such words in the Plan.

 NON-NAS PI CLAIMS